jmlmx/JM-Portfolio/README.md

 # Portfolio

  This React App project doubled as both my Capstone for my Software Engineering Program as well as being a deliverable for its accompanying outcomes post-course program.
-This portfolio is a bit simple now but will have frequent updates to both its content (as new projects are made and deployed) and its design (as i get better at ux/ui).
+This portfolio is built around a tutorial found on FreeCodeCamp (link below) and will have frequent updates to both its content (as new projects are made and deployed) and its design (as i get better at ux/ui).
 This is not a full MERN Stack Application as I am not using a database and have no data entities.

  ## Tech Used:
  React, Javascript, Tailwind CSS, dotenv, Express, Node